Cliff Huxtable

-Dr. Heathcliff Huxtable is a fictional character and the main protagonist of the NBC sitcom The Cosby Show, which aired from 1984 to 1992.
+Dr. Heathcliff Isaac Huxtable is a fictional character and the protagonist of the NBC sitcom The Cosby Show, which aired from 1984 to 1992.
 He was portrayed by actor and comedian Bill Cosby and appeared in all 201 episodes of the show.

-Cliff is the Huxtable family patriarch who is very eccentric and silly to most people around him, especially his family.
+Cliff is the Huxtable family patriarch who is very goofy and silly to most people around him, especially his family.
 At his core, he is a very kind and gentle man and an extremely dedicated father with a strong sense of humor.
 Although he and his wife fostered a tight-knit, loving family, a running gag throughout the series is his thwarted attempts to get the grown children to leave the house.

-The character had a mostly positive reception from critics, and was named as the "Greatest Television Dad".
+The character had a mostly positive reception from critics and was named as the "Greatest Television Dad".
 Cosby's portrayal of Cliff Huxtable caused him to gain a reputation as "America's Dad".
-He was frequently shown wearing colourful sweaters.
+He was frequently shown wearing colorful sweaters.

 Conception and development

-Cosby proposed that the couple should both have blue-collar jobs, with the father a limousine driver, who owned his own car, and the mother an electrician but, with advice from his wife, Camille Cosby, the concept was changed so that the family was well-off financially, with the mother a lawyer and the father a doctor.
+Cosby proposed that the couple should both have blue-collar jobs, with the father a limousine driver who owned his own car and the mother an electrician, but with advice from his wife, Camille Cosby, the concept was changed so that the family was well-off financially, with the mother a lawyer and the father a doctor.